 All dogs share certain instincts but breed heritage can play an important role too.
 Know your puppy’s breed and what that breed was developed to do.
 For example, terriers were bred to go to ground, following badgers and foxes into their underground dens.
 So, it’s no wonder that puppies from the Terrier Group love to dig.
 Providing your terrier puppy with a backyard digging spot, regularly planted with plastic toys, will go a long way to protecting your garden and keeping your puppy fulfilled.
 Or consider the sport of AKC Earthdog to really tap into those instincts.

 Most dogs thrive when they have a “job” to do, so find a job that really excites your puppy and provides the most suitable mental and physical exercise.
 For example, herding breeds were developed to control the movement of other animals, so sports like herding or treibball are perfect choices.
 The scent hounds were bred to hunt with their noses, so tracking or AKC Scent Work make for great fun.

-Most dogs have an innate need to be busy, and bored puppies will look for ways to entertain themselves.
-Lack of stimulation can lead to anxiety, frustration, and destructive behavior such as chewing.
-By devoting time each day to playing, walks, and training, you’re helping your puppy develop the cognitive skills and confidence that will make him a happy and social family member.
+Remember that bored puppies will look for ways to entertain themselves.
+Lack of physical exercise and mental stimulation can lead to anxiety, frustration, and destructive behavior.
+By devoting time each day to play and exercise, training good behavior, and meeting your puppy’s instinctive needs, you’re helping your puppy develop the cognitive skills and confidence that will make for a happy and sociable family member.